bkg2018/MUZ-Workshop/MUZ/Documentation/MUZ-Assembler.md

 All numbers are masked out by the 0xFFFF value to fit in 16 bits.
 Expressions can exceed this limit during calculations, but the end result will be masked out to 16 bits.
 If a string is used where a number is expected, it will be converted to a numeric value, eg. `"0x7FFF"`will be converted to `32767`.

-To use a negative number, put the unary '-' operator in front of the number.
-All numbers are positive in MUZ-Assembler, eg: `0xFFFF` will be `65535` and not `-1`.
+To use a negative number in the Z-80 sense, put the unary `-` operator in front of the number.
+All numbers are are converted to positive values in MUZ-Assembler, eg: `0xFFFF` will eventually be `65535` and not `-1`.
+The `-1` expression will also be interpreted as `65535`.

 ### Character Constants